DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/old_reference/2D-Mod-Finder-p.rst

 |

 ``Pick Sort`` Node would sort the order for picking up objects.
-This Node labels all the occurence of objects and the result is used as inputs for ``Transformation Tree`` Node to generate the pose to robot.
+This Node labels all the occurrence of objects and the result is used as inputs for ``Transformation Tree`` Node to generate the pose to robot.

 .. image:: Images/3d_pick_sort.png
     :align: center